Nazrat450/ShutDownScript/README.md

 🛠️ Requirements
 PowerShell 5.1+

-Admin privileges (required to execute shutdown and stop Steam)
+Admin privileges (required to execute shutdown and stop Steam and Epic)

 🚀 How to Use
 Open PowerShell as Administrator